J1-coding/Apple-Vison-OS-Demo/README.md

 # Apple Vision OS - Demo

-This repository contains a 1-minute video demonstration of the <u>**Apple Vision Pro**</u> in action.
+This repository contains a 1-minute video demonstration of the <strong><u>Apple Vision Pro</u></strong> in action.
 Using the <u>**Xcode simulator**</u>, I've showcased the powerful features and capabilities of Apple's cutting-edge OS software.
 Explore the seamless implementation and rich functionality of Apple Vision Pro through this engaging visual tour.

 ## Demonstration Video